curl/everything-curl/cmdline.md

 ### Numerical ranges

-You can ask for a numerical range with [N-M] syntax, like a 100 images:
+You can ask for a numerical range with [N-M] syntax.
+For example, you can ask for 100 images one by one that are named numerically:

     $ curl -O http://example.com/[1-100].png